grants & contracts accounting

 The following monthly-paid employees are covered by the system:

-The distribution of salaries and wages for biweekly-paid employees is documented separately by MUSC's electronic time reporting system, manual time cards, or manual time sheets.
-No further certification or documentation is required in accordance with Circular A-21.
+All biweekly-paid employees-The distribution of salaries and wages are documented separately by MUSC's electronic time reporting system, manual time cards, or manual time sheets.
+No further certification or documentation is required in accordance with the OMB Uniform Guidance.

 PEAR = Position Employee Action Request Form.

 This form is submitted by the Business Manager to establish and change personnel actions (salary, position, FTE percentage, etc.) as well as establish distribution of salaries and fringe benefits by UDAK project in the payroll and financial accounting systems.

 Does the Business Manager need to submit a new PEAR Form every time their is a variance on my quarterly Activity Report?